 Before diving into the legal landscape of Delta 8 THC in North Carolina, let’s first understand what Delta 8 THC is.

 Delta-8 THC (tetrahydrocannabinol) is a minor cannabinoid found in cannabis plants, similar to Delta-9 THC, the most well-known cannabinoid.
 However, Delta 8 THC has a slightly different chemical structure that creates a different effect on the body.
 Delta 8 THC is less psychoactive, making it a milder option than THC.
+Get more information about the new drug Delta 8 North Carolina.

 Delta 8 THC is created when Delta-9 THC is exposed to oxygen and light, causing it to degrade into Delta 8 THC.
 Delta 8 THC is found in small amounts in cannabis plants, but it can also be synthesized from CBD.